Department of English & Film Studies

 The Film Studies program at Laurier places an emphasis on international film history, the distinctive character of film as a medium, and individual films as texts.
 Our courses explore questions of film genre, gender, aesthetics, theory, and technological transformation - placing film in the context of the liberal arts and in relation to a wide variety of cultural, historical and political concerns.
 Through regular screenings, discussion, readings and assignments, our courses provide opportunities for students to think and write critically about film.
 In the wide range of courses offered, students perform close textual analyses of film texts, exploring issues of aesthetics and representation.
 Students also investigate the commercial, historical, political, and economic contexts that affect and govern the production of film.
 Students will acquire skills that promote intellectual growth, critical and interdisciplinary thinking, and successful careers after university.

-Honours BA, Honours BA in combination and Minor:
+Honours BA, Combined Honours BA, Option and Minor:

 - Honours BA Film Studies